 The Creative Impulse Award is a firmly established feature at Creativeworld and the most important award worldwide in the hobby, crafts and artists’ requisites industry.
 It was awarded for the 13th time in 2018.
 Messe Frankfurt awards the coveted prize in cooperation with publishers bit-Verlag.

-Take part and win
+For exhibition: Take part and win

 In 2019 once again, we are looking for the most innovative products, tools, complete kits and books.
 All Creativeworld exhibitors are called upon to enter their new products into the race for the Creative Impulse Award 2019.